Ziad-Wafy/Ziad-Wafy/README.md

 - 🤔 I’m looking for help with learning programming with good learning team
 - 💬 Ask me about tech ideas
 - 📫 How to reach me: by Twitter
-- 😄 Pronouns: Student
+- 😄 Pronouns: Student & Software engineer
-- ⚡ Fun fact: